 Do you like technology?
 Are you in Seattle or are you planning a trip to Seattle?
 Do yourself a favor and add The Living Computer Museum to your itinerary.
 The Museum which is located on 2245 1st Ave S just opened to the public in October of 2012 and it already has a lot to offer everyone from the hardcore tech fans to the more casual computer enthusiast.

-The tour was only about a half hour and I spent another hour and half on the other machines before I had to leave, but I could have easily stayed the rest of the day and I will go back, hopefully soon.
-On the way out I made myself a little souvenir (which you can see below) and picked up an awesome looking t-shirt for just 6 dollars in the small gift shop.
+The tour was only about a half-hour and I spent another hour and a half on the other machines before I had to leave, but I could have easily stayed the rest of the day and I will go back, hopefully soon.
+On the way out I made myself a little souvenir (which you can see below) and picked up an awesome-looking t-shirt for just 6 dollars in the small gift shop.
 It was an amazing place to visit and one I think both locals and anyone coming to Seattle needs to experience.

-As I mentioned above, the Museum is located on 2245 1st Ave S, which is not to far from the stadium and ballpark in the SoDo area of Seattle.
+As I mentioned above, the Museum is located at 2245 1st Ave S, which is not too far from the stadium and ballpark in the SoDo area of Seattle.
 Parking there is both ample and free (I saw some good-looking places to eat nearby that I will need to check out during the next visit).
-The LCM is open from 10am – 5pm on Thursdays – Sundays.
+The LCM is open from 10 am – 5 pm on Thursdays – Sundays.
 For more information visit their website.
 There you can find directions, information about their mission and much more.